Back to Blog

 1. Handling Questions You Did Not Anticipate

-A dental practice chatbot built on rules needs to have every possible patient question scripted in advance.
-An AI agent trained on the practice's documents—fee schedules, procedure descriptions, insurance policies—can answer questions the builder never thought of, because it understands the content rather than matching patterns.
+Take a dental practice bot built on rules — every possible patient question has to be scripted ahead of time.
+An AI agent trained on that same practice's fee schedules, procedure notes, and insurance policies handles questions the builder never imagined, because it understands the content instead of matching it against a list.

 2. Multi-Turn Conversation Context